 - To find out who your provider network manager is please email email@example.com

-- We created FAQs for you to review questions that have come up from your peers.
-Please scroll to the bottom of this page to view the FAQs.
+- We created FAQ for you to review questions that have come up from your peers.
+Please scroll to the bottom of this page to view an FAQ.

 - They threaten members and applicants with loss of health coverage